-Liquid diets such as CliniCare RF are formulated for cats with specific medical conditions.
+Liquid diets are formulated for cats with specific medical conditions.
 For example, liquid diets are often recommended for cats with kidney disease and are low in protein so they are easy to digest but still provide all the nutritional needs of your cat.
 Liquid diets also are available for cats who need additional nutrition when recuperating from an illness.

 Liquid diets can be administered in a number of ways, including freely — such as putting it in a bowl and allowing your cat to lick it — or via a feeding syringe.
 This is a plastic syringe provided by your vet that you can fill with liquified food, and gently push into the cat's mouth.
 Watch out for claws and teeth, though!

 Generally speaking, cats do not like to be force fed in this manner, and it should only be done as a last resort.
 Getting a sick cat to eat voluntarily is best.